 What Is Franchising?

-Before we define the act of franchising, let’s first establish the definitions of “franchisor” and “franchisee.”
+Before we define franchising, let’s establish the definitions of “franchisor” and “franchisee.”

 Once the agreement is signed:

 The franchisee undergoes an extensive training program to learn the franchisor’s operations.
 This includes the franchisor’s systems for ordering inventory, quality control, and recruiting and training new employees.
-The franchisee is then given a location (i.e., a branch of the franchise) to manage.
+The franchisee is then given a location (i.e., a franchise branch) to manage.
 Think of it this way: The franchisor sets the rules for day-to-day operations, and the franchisee follows them.

 However, separate franchise agreements might offer varying degrees of control to the franchisee.
-For example, the franchisee may choose the number of employees who will be on staff at certain times.
-If the location’s customers tend to have specific preferences, the franchisee may prepare new employees through additional training exercises better.
+For example, the franchisee may choose the number of employees on staff at certain times.
+If the location’s customers tend to have specific preferences, the franchisee may better prepare new employees through additional training exercises.

-The franchise contract mainly exists to ensure the franchisee does not alter the location’s appearance, products, and pricing structure.
-In other words, it prevents the franchisee from deviating from the franchisor’s proven business model or tarnishing their public image.
+The franchise contract ensures that the franchisee does not alter the location’s appearance, products, and pricing structure.
+In other words, it prevents the franchisee from deviating from the franchisor’s proven business model or tarnishing its public image.

 But this doesn’t mean you shouldn’t consult a business lawyer before signing a franchise contract.
-We’ll delve into the legal processes associated with purchasing a franchise later on.
+We’ll delve into the legal processes of purchasing a franchise later.

 What Are The Fees For Buying a Franchise?

 Franchising comes with at least three fees, starting with the one-time Franchise Fee.
-The next two – Royalty Fees and Advertising Fees – are usually deducted from the location’s revenue every month.
-The specifics of each fee will be outlined in your franchise agreement, but here’s the general break down of all three:
+The next two – Royalty Fees and Advertising Fees – are usually deducted from the location’s monthly revenue.
+The specifics of each fee will be outlined in your franchise agreement, but here’s the general breakdown of all three:

 1. Franchise Fee

-This is the initial fee the franchisee pays after signing the franchise agreement.
-It can be viewed as the cost of the right to make money for yourself via the franchisor’s products, infrastructure, popularity, and business model.
+This is the initial fee franchise owners pay after signing the franchise agreement.
+It can be viewed as the cost of the right to make money through the franchisor’s products, infrastructure, popularity, and business model.

 The size of the franchise fee usually depends on the size of the franchise itself.
-If you’re looking to purchase a top-rated franchise (i.e., McDonald’s), your franchise fee can easily exceed $100,000.
+If you want to purchase a top-rated franchise (i.e., McDonald’s), your franchise fee can easily exceed $100,000.
 On the other hand, a less popular franchise may carry a franchise fee closer to $20,000 or even $10,000.

-However, in most cases, the franchise fee does not cover the cost of inventory, labor, supplies, and other resources you’ll need to open for business.
+However, in most cases, the franchise fee does not cover the cost of inventory, labor, supplies, and other resources needed to open a business.
 The franchisee must cover those costs on their own.

 2. Royalty Fees